The Lois Webster Fund

 … Funding Colorado Non-game Wildlife Research and Education

-Lois’s Inspiration – An impassioned co-founder of the Denver Audubon Society (now Audubon Society of Greater Denver), it was always Lois Webster’s hope to have an endowment to support research and education for Colorado’s non-game wildlife.
-Her dream was realized in 1995 on her 75th birthday when, instead of gifts, her many friends and family gave generously to create the fund that now exists in her memory.
+Lois’s Inspiration – An impassioned co-founder of Denver Audubon, it was always Lois Webster’s hope to have an endowment to support research and education for Colorado’s non-game wildlife.
+Her dream was realized in 1995 on her 75th birthday when, instead of gifts, her many friends and family gave generously to create the fund that now exists in her memory and honor.

 - Black Swift Movement Ecology

 - Probiotic Solutions to the Batrachochytrium Dendrobatitis Associated Declines in Boreal Toads

 - The Role of Urban Conservation in Enhancing Wildlife Habitat and Engaging Citizens

 The Lois Webster Fund was established specifically to support Colorado non-game wildlife research and education projects that lead to the conservation of these species.
 There will be a maximum of $11,278 available for 2019 project funding.

 – Call for 2019 project proposals will start in early November, 2018. –